Fernando Barrichello

-Fernando "Fefo" Alcide Barrichello (born 12 September 2005) is a Brazilian racing driver set to race in the FIA Formula 3 Championship for AIX Racing.
-He previously competed in the Euroformula Open, finishing third in 2024.
+Fernando "Fefo" Alcide Barrichello (born 12 September 2005) is a Brazilian racing driver who last competed in the FIA Formula 3 Championship for AIX Racing.

+Barrichello previously competed in the Euroformula Open, finishing third in 2024.
 He is the youngest son of Formula One race winner, Rubens Barrichello and the younger brother of Eduardo Barrichello.

 Career

 Karting

-Barrichello made his karting debut in the 2015 Florida Winter Tour in the Mini ROK class, he finished 8th.
-The only top three finish in his karting career was coming 2nd in the 2018 Orlando Cup in the Junior ROK category.
+Barrichello made his karting debut in the 2015 Florida Winter Tour in the Mini ROK class, he finished eighth.
+The only top-three finish in his karting career was coming second in the 2018 Orlando Cup in the Junior ROK category.

 Formula 4

 2022

-Barrichello was announced for Full Time Sports to drive in the inaugural season of the F4 Brazilian Championship, he won two races and came 7th in the championship with 123 points.
+Barrichello was announced for Full Time Sports to drive in the inaugural season of the F4 Brazilian Championship, he won two races and came seventh in the championship with 123 points.